Tuition Fee $225.00

 The format will concentrate on specific passages from the epic, chosen from Dr. Slattery’s book, From War to Wonder: Recovering Your Personal Myth Through Homer’s Odyssey.

-Bonus Class on Nov 11: This 30 minute bonus class with Dr.Slattery will cover two essential ideas:
+Bonus Class: This bonus class with Dr.Slattery covers two essential ideas:

 1. Why do we bother reading these classics of literature?What kind of knowledge do they offer us today in our contemporary and very warring world?
 How might reading communally passages from Homer’s poem allow deeper conversations on our human condition that has not changed essentially since Homer’s time?